hora-prediction/recipes-rss-vagrant-ansible/README.md

 ```
 ansible-playbook -i ../.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory -u vagrant -e hardware_platform='emulab' start.yml
 ```
+0. You can stop and remove all virtual machines by running ```vagrant destroy -f```.

-Using and testing the application:
+Using and testing the application
 ------------------------
 - With the default settings, the RSS reader service can be accessed at http://192.168.77.21/jsp/rss.jsp from the host machine.
 - RSS feeds can be added by entering the URL into the text box.
 Available URLs are: